hiraethus/Find-My-Lingo/README.md

 * Have email field filled in when adding service
 * Send confirmation email after user registers
 * Make "Gwasanaethau Cymru" at top left link to homepage
+* When user selects English, keep every webpage in English until they choose Cymraeg.
+And vice versa.